Updated: May 10

 Ceanothus has many ethnobotanical uses such as using the flowers for soap.
 When mixed with water, the flowers create a soapy detergent.
 The long, flexible stems of some species are used in basket-making.

-Next month we will visit native Phacelia’s and Berberis, Oregon’s State flower.
+Next time we will visit native Phacelia’s and Berberis, Oregon’s State flower.